Private Echizen Washi Paper Making Experience and Walking Tour

 ・Guide fee

-・Cancellation from 3 day ~ day prior of the tour date: 50% of the tour price refunded
+・Cancellation from 3 days or more prior to the tour date: 50% of the tour price refunded

 ・Cancellation on the day or non-participation without contact ・Cancellation after the start: No refund